justinkusz/AllTrailsClone/README.md

 (If you're an AllTrails user, feel free to [follow me](https://www.alltrails.com/members/justin-kusz) there!)

-This project is primarily an excuse for me to learn React Native, in a domain I happen to personally enjoy very much: hiking!
+This project was started primarily as an excuse for me to learn React Native, in a domain I happen to personally enjoy very much: hiking!

 ## Features